luminus-framework/luminus/resources/md/guestbook.md

 We can now run `lein test` in the terminal to see that our database interaction works as expected.

+Luminus comes with [lein-test-refresh](https://github.com/jakemcc/lein-test-refresh) enabled by default.
+This plugin allows running tests continuously whenever a change in a namespace is detected.
+We can start a test runner in a new terminal using the `lein test-refresh` command.

 ## Packaging the application

 The application can be packaged for standalone deployment by running the following command: